westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 ---
 classDiagram
-    note for IVectorStore "Can manage records for any scenario" note for CustomerHistoryModelMapping "Decorator class for IVectorStore that maps\nbetween the customer model to our model" note for ICollectionManagement "Can manage collections and\nindexes for core scenarios"
+    note for IVectorStore "Can manage records for any scenario" note for IVectorCollectionsManager "Can manage collections and\nindexes for core scenarios" note for CustomerHistoryVectorStore "Decorator class for IVectorStore that maps\nbetween the customer model to our model" note for CustomerCollectionManagement "Creates indices using\nCustomer requirements"

     namespace SKAbstractions{
-        class ICollectionManagement{
+        class IVectorCollectionsManager{
             <<interface>>
             +CreateChatHistoryCollection
             +CreateSemanticCacheCollection